FoxoTech/methylprep/README.md

   --export              Export data to csv
 ```

-### `sample_sheet`
+#### `sample_sheet`

 Find and parse the sample sheet in a given directory and emit the details of each sample.
+This is not required for actually processing data.

 ```Shell
 >>> python -m methpype sample_sheet